SvenGroot/Ookii.BinarySize/src/Ookii.BinarySize/PackageReadme.md

 human-readable representation.

-It provides functionality to parse numeric values that end with a multiple-byte unit, such as B, KB, MiB, kilobyte, mebibytes, and so on, and so on, and to format them for display in the same way.
+It provides functionality to parse numeric values that end with a multiple-byte unit, such as B, KB, MiB, kilobyte, mebibytes, and so on, and to format them for display in the same way.
 It can automatically choose the best unit, or you can choose the one you want, based on the format string.

 - Supports units with SI prefixes ("KB", "MB", "GB", "TB", "PB", and "EB"), and IEC prefixes ("KiB", "MiB", "GiB", "TiB", "PiB", and "EiB"), with and without the "B".